medialab/hyphe/doc/install.md

 sudo chown scrapy:nogroup /var/log/scrapyd /var/lib/scrapyd /var/lib/scrapyd/eggs /var/lib/scrapyd/dbs /var/lib/scrapyd/items
 ```

-- Install globally the python dependencies required by Hyphe's Scrapy spider so that ScrapyD can use them.
+- Install globally the python dependencies required by Hyphe's Scrapy spider so that ScrapyD can use them:

 ```bash
 sudo pip install pymongo txmongo selenium==2.42.1 urllib3[secure]
 ```

-- Start scrapyd manually:
+- Start ScrapyD manually:

 __Disclaimer:__ The following method is ugly.
-ScrapyD should ideally rather be installed as a SystemD service (or, depending on your distribution, SysVInit or Upstart) which would be way better.
-You're very welcome to propose a proper alternative if you manage to make it work! :)
+ScrapyD should ideally rather be installed as a SystemD service (or, depending on your distribution, SysVinit or Upstart) which would be way better.
+You're very welcome to propose a proper reproducible alternative if you manage to make it work! :) (hints [here](http://scrapy-docs.yawik.org/build/html/install/scrapy.html) and [there](https://github.com/scrapy/scrapyd/issues/217) and from [Twisted's doc](http://twistedmatrix.com/documents/current/core/howto/systemd.html))

 ```bash
 sudo nohup scrapyd -u scrapy -g --pidfile /var/run/scrapyd.pid -l /var/log/scrapyd/scrapyd.log &
 ```

-And if you want it to always start when your machine boots, you can (again, very ugly instead of a service) set it as a `@reboot` cronjob by running `sudo crontab -e` and add within the following line:
+And if you want it to always start when your machine boots, you can (again, very ugly instead of a service) set it as a `@reboot` cronjob by running `sudo crontab -e` and add the following line within:

 ```cronjob
 @reboot         nohup scrapyd -u scrapy -g --pidfile /var/run/scrapyd.pid -l /var/log/scrapyd/scrapyd.log &
 ```